-- (a) Council members attending a meeting of a committee of which they are not a member must not vote on a question. - (b) Where a vote is taken and a tie results, the question shall be deemed to have been decided in the negative.
+(a) Council members attending a meeting of a committee of which they are not a member must not vote on a question.

 32.16 Committee Decisions not Binding on Council

 (a) No decision of any committee shall be binding on council.